shimoura/human-multi-area-model/figures/README.md

 # Figures

-This is the default folder for the figures resulting from the scalling experiments.
+This is the default folder for the main figures (shown in the paper) resulting from the experiments.
+Other additional figures will be automatically generated and stored in the simulation output folder (./out/...).